 And although it sounds good in theory, there is a major issue with this, every time you apply for credit, an inquiry is reported to your credit report.

 Too many inquiries and your credit score drops.

 Experts say that you should limit yourself to one inquiry every 6 months.

 So don’t apply for too much credit at once and lower your credit card utilization rate the old fashion way, pay down your credit cards.

-If you need to repair your credit report and improve your credit score, the experts at CreditFirm.Net are here to help.
+If you need to repair your credit reports and improve your credit scores, your friendly neighborhood credit consultants at CreditFirm.net are here to help.